Consumer Medicine Information

 Tell your doctor if you have allergies to any other medicines, foods, preservatives

 Tell your doctor if you have or have had any of the following medical conditions:

 kidney problems, or you need dialysis or lipoprotein apheresis

 low blood pressure (hypotension)

 high level of potassium in your blood.

-Some medicines may interact with quinapril.
+Some medicines and quinapril may interfere with each other.
 These include:

 other medicines used to treat high blood pressure or heart failure

 other medicines that work in a similar fashion to ACE inhibitors, such as angiotensin

 receptor blockers (used to treat high blood pressure and/or heart failure)